-30. The previous literature frequently points out that export expansions dependent on colonies and semi-colonies faced limitations in terms of cash flows of foreign currencies (Nakamura [1983], Ito [1982], and other authors).
-While exports to colonies and semi-colonies at that time were mainly comprised of heavy industrial and chemical products, raw materials for these products must have been imported from regions other than colonies or semi-colonies.
+(1) Objectives and methods for estimating export functions for different destinations industrial and chemical products, raw materials for these products must have been imported from regions other than the colonies or semi-colonies.
 Since these colonies and semi-colonies were in the yen bloc, increased exports to these regions did not contribute to foreign exchange earnings; however, imports from outside regions required foreign currencies.
 Thus, after 1937, while trade surpluses were recorded for mainland Japan, it was difficult for foreign currency flows to cover trade deficits against industrialized countries.